 Mexican Spanish and Spain Spanish are mutually intelligible — a speaker of one can understand a speaker of the other without significant difficulty, much as an American and a British English speaker communicate easily.
-The differences are real but not barriers to communication: mainly pronunciation, some vocabulary, and one grammatical distinction.
+The differences are real but not barriers to communication: mainly pronunciation, some vocabulary, one grammatical distinction, and differences in slang and informal register.

 Pronunciation: the Castilian "th" sound